 Our website can now process transactions using funds on your Lyric Opera account.
 Click the donate button above, add your contribution, and log in to your account.
 Available funds are shown on the checkout page.
 If you have trouble logging into your account, you can also process your contribution by filling out this form.

 While considering the pandemic, health protocols, and vaccine deployment, we continue to plan.
 We look forward to sharing these plans for the 2021-2022 season later this spring with a specific performance schedule and seating information.
 Join our e-mail list to stay in the loop on spring programming announcements and the latest news from the Lyric.

-Which performances are being cancelled?
+Which performances are being postponed?

-Why did you decide to cancel?
+Why did you decide to postpone?

 Do I have a deadline to make my choice?
 Once I make my selection, when will my funds be processed?

 We will begin processing patron requests immediately but ask for your patience as we work with each patron personally.
 The deadline for making your selection is March 15, 2021.
 The final deadline to request a refund is June 15, 2021.
 We appreciate your patience and apologize for the inconvenience.